- Place where the work was made

 - Accession number

-As in many parts of Indonesia, in Sumba textiles represent one of the most significant artforms.
-The most fully developed textile tradition existed in the East of the island where where textiles were made to fulfil ritual, ceremonial and everyday functions.
-One of the most distinctive Sumbanese cloths is the 'hinggi' or man's shawl or mantle, a very large cloth decorated with bold designs in a warp ikat, and often with supplementary weft patterning.
-This cloth is decorated with a design of 'archaic' human figures with a supplementary star pattern suggestive of the patola design.
+In Sumba, as in many parts of Indonesia, textiles represent one of the most significant art forms.
+The most fully developed textile tradition existed in the east of the island where textiles were made to fulfil ritual, ceremonial and everyday functions.
+One of the most distinctive Sumbanese cloths is the hinggi (man's shawl), a very large cloth decorated with bold designs in a warp ikat.
+Usually a pair is made; one is worn as a sarong, while the other is folded over the shoulder as a long scarf or used as a shawl.

-Asian Art Department, AGNSW, 2006.
+Asian Art Department, AGNSW, April 2016.

-Symbols and Ceremonies: Indonesian Textile Traditions, Art Gallery of New South Wales, 13 Apr 2006–28 May 2006.
+Symbols and Ceremonies: Indonesian Textile Traditions, Art Gallery of New South Wales, Sydney, 13 Apr 2006–28 May 2006